VideoExpertsGroup1/CloudVideoPlatform/AccountProvider/PHP/README.md

 	* jwks = http://your_account_provider_host/openid/jwks.php
 * vendor = YOURCOMPANYNAME (lagest english characters)

-This information need for registration AccountProvider in ServiceProvider side.
+*This information need for registration AccountProvider in ServiceProvider side.*
+*In this step please contact with VideoExpertsGroup team.*

 ## Installation Database